Build a Powerful Freelance Portfolio Website that Gets Results

 You have a few options, from simplest to most complex:

 There are a few good options for drag-and-drop website builders, some of which have great templates for portfolios.
-Popular ones include SquareSpace, Wix, and Weebly.
+Popular ones include SquareSpace, Wix, Weebly and Site123.
 These are best for freelancers who just want to get their work online and don’t need extensive design tweaking and options.

 WordPress – Standard and Premium Templates

 WordPress has a huge variety of templates and customization options.
 If you’re comfortable uploading your own WordPress design and messing around in CSS code, it’s a very good choice.
 These are best for freelancers with a moderate level of technical expertise who don’t mind spending time tweaking and perfecting their website design.

 If you’re a developer or designer, the best way to showcase your work might be to build your website from scratch.
 There are a variety of content management systems and technologies out there (Drupal, Joomla, HTML, etc.) that provide a good foundation for a website.
 These are best for freelancers with extensive technological expertise and plenty of time to work on their portfolios.

 You’ll need to decide what pages you want to include on your website, besides the portfolio itself.